Pursue your passion for acting!

 GFCA in NEW YORK & LOS ANGELES

-Giles Foreman teaches acting and Character Analysis workshops in NYC and LA on a regular basis.
+Giles Foreman is coming to teach acting and Character Analysis workshops in NYC and LA in February 2018

 Led by Giles Foreman, these workshops are designed to introduce NY & LA actors to the work of the Drama Centre, London – as taught when he trained there, and as he now teaches at GFCA London, Paris and other European cities.

 It is essentially a fusion of Stanislavski, the American evolution of the method, with European classicism and the extraordinary work of Yat Malmgren – a fascinating analysis of human expression accompanied by a series of practical acting exercises that lead the actor to psychologically and physically accurate transformation, using Shakespeare’s characters (amongst others) as a basis.

 Arguably the most important question that an actor needs to confront himself or herself with when tackling a new character, is WHAT DO I WANT? and perhaps even more importantly, WHY DO I WANT IT?

 There are both conscious and unconscious reasons that drive a character’s motivations – and the conclusions that an actor comes to, shape the entire interpretation of that character’s psychological life, and in fact the entire story that you are telling.

 If an actor can truly personalise what a character wants on both an inner and outer level, he is supplied with an energy that can hold an audience gripped for the entirety of the film or theatre play.
 In fact, we soon come to understand that a character’s motivation comes out of who he is on a deep psychological level.